-2) Tape them in prominent places around your home—and tape one in the space between your wallet folds (that way, you’ll see it by surprise throughout your day).
+2) Tape them in prominent places around your home—and tape one in the space between your wallet folds.
+(That way, you’ll see it by surprise throughout the day.)

 3) Make a screensaver with the phrase.

-4) Before you get up, and when you go to bed each night, sit up straight for meditation (laying down or slouching will retard or prevent the practice’s effectiveness–but sitting on chair, or your bed’s edge, or even sitting yogi-style on your bed’s pillows, is A-OK).
-Put the words on paper in front of you and repeat them silently for 5-10 minutes—or even 30 minutes.
+4) Before you get up, and when you go to bed each night, sit up straight for meditation.
+(Laying down or slouching will retard the practice’s effectiveness–but sitting on a chair, on your bed’s edge, or even yogi-like on your bed pillows, is A-OK.).
+Repeat the mantra silently for 5-10 minutes—or even 30 minutes.

-Just like bodily workouts, the more time you spend, the more effective the practice will be.
+Just like bodily workouts, the more time you put in, the more effective the practice will be.

-5) Say the phrase to yourself as you move throughout the day—or as often as you remember to do so.
+5) Say the phrase to yourself as you move throughout the day–as often as you remember to.

 Do this for 3 days.

-A few moments of this practice will have an immediate impact, but if you do more than one of the actions above, or do any for a longer time, it will powerfully compound the effect.
+A few moments of this practice will have immediate impact, but if you do more than one of the actions, or do any for a long time, it powerfully compounds the effect.

-The first step in most mindfulness practices is to become aware of your mental content.
+Step one in mindfulness practice is to make yourself aware of your mental content.